flaxandteal/dp-compose/README.md

 You can run `make stop` to stop the containers, or `make clean` to stop and remove them as well.

+**If you're running for the first time** you will need to seed the Mongo database and create the collections for the first time.
+Run the [init-db.sh](https://github.com/ONSdigital/dp-compose/blob/main/cantabular-import/helpers/init-db.sh) script to create recipe and dataset related collections.

 ## CMD

 The ONS website and CMD both require Elastic search but (annoyingly) require different versions.
 The `docker-compose.yml` will start 2 instances.